-The awards ceremony recognised projects that support the important position and value that food has within the city and county, acknowledging that food has the capacity to improve our health, strengthen communities, and make the local economy and ecological systems more resilient.
-Over 40 applications were received to this inaugural awards scheme from a range of food-related projects in the education, not for profit and commercial sectors.
+Last year over 40 applications were received to the inaugural Cork Food Policy Council Awards scheme from a range of food-related projects in the education, not for profit and commercial sectors.
 Applicants that meet the criteria set out by the Cork Food Policy Council will receive a Certificate of Recognition and a winner from each of the categories will receive a Certificate of Excellence at the ceremony.
+This year, applicants, who must be Cork-based, are invited from each of the following four categories: Private Business, Non-profit Organisations, Educational Institutions and Primary & Secondary Schools

-The Cork Food Policy Council is a non-statutory group of food system representatives working towards an inclusive, fairer, healthier and more sustainable food system.
-Founded in 2013, the Cork Food Policy Council is the first of its kind in Ireland and one of the first in Europe.
+Cork Food Policy Council is the first of its kind in Ireland and one of the first in Europe.
 It is a partnership between representatives of the community sector, food retailing, farming, fishing, restaurant/catering, food markets, education, environmental and health agencies and local authorities and the aim shared by all stakeholders is to combine knowledge and experience from each sector to work communally towards a fairer, healthier and more sustainable food system for all in Cork.

 Rural areas surrounding Cork are well known for support of local growing, production and consumption, and the city itself brings food to its heart through its markets, restaurants and artisan foods.
 Farmer’s markets and Country Markets are found in most towns across the county and with a diverse selection of local food producers.
 Cork’s strong food culture has become a major pull factor for tourism within the region and a valuable contributor to the economy.